XLIFF

 Smartling Identifier | xliff |

-Example File | (see example below) |
+Example File | Click here to download example file with common directives |

 Resources | Background on XLIFF OASIS specification |